 Many countries, including the UK, Germany, Spain and France now recognise the value of truck tyres, in particular, as recyclable commodities and have well-established schemes designed to facilitate the recycling of these.
 In addition, many developing countries are now in the process of developing such schemes as they too begin to realise the value that lies in old waste truck tyres.

 Essentially, the problem has always been that tyres, in all their various forms, are by their very nature, heavy and bulky.
-This means that they have always been regarded as very costly to move and, with the final recycling facilities often far away from the collection area, the high cost of transportation is often the deciding factor in dumping being chosen over recycling.
+This means that they have always been regarded as very costly to move and, with the final recycling facilities often far away from the collection area, the high cost of transportation and handling waste tyres is often the deciding factor in dumping being chosen over recycling.

 Recognising the huge problem that truck and bus tyres in particular, represent environmentally – and on a global scale – we set about creating a solution to this problem, the result of which is our truck tyre baler.

 Operated by two people, this baler is one of the most cost effective tyre balers found in Europe both in terms of capital as well as operational cost.
-Using this machine, tyres can be baled into a volume of between 15-20% of the original load, reducing truck journeys by up to 70% greatly reducing transport and fuel costs in the process.
+Using this machine, tyres can be baled into a volume of between 15-20% of their original size, reducing truck journeys by up to 70% greatly reducing transport and fuel costs in the process.

 Gradeall Truck Tyre Baler